voximir-p/totp/README.md

 ### get

-Print out the current TOTP code for the selected account.<br> If no name was passed in, it will ask for the ID.<br>
+Print out the current TOTP code for the selected account.
+If no name was passed in, it will ask for the ID.<br>
 Normally, the code will be automatically copied to the clipboard.
 You can disable this with the flag `-n` or `--no-copy`.

 ```console